 Module 6 | Modes of administering baptism

-There are three modes by which water is applied in baptism: immersion and emersion, in which the person is completely submerged and comes out of the water; affusion, in which water is administered by pouring; and aspersion, which is sprinking.
-Evangelical Christians differ on the matter of which mode or modes are proper forms of baptism.
+There are three modes by which water is applied in baptism: immersion and emersion, in which the person is completely submerged and comes out of the water; affusion, in which water is administered by pouring; and aspersion, which is sprinkling.
+Evangelical Christians differ on the matter of which mode or modes are proper forms of baptism, and we must admit that in the scheme of what is considered most important, Reformed theology has tended to be less concerned with the mode of baptism and more concerned with the significance of baptism.
 From the language of baptism in Greek, and from the New Testament’s description of situations of baptism in the New Testament, we can draw certain inferences about whether or not baptism occurred by immersion or by sprinkling.

 There are those, usually credobaptists, who believe that only immersion has biblical warrant.
 They argue that the Greek word in the New Testament transliterated baptizo means “to immerse”; that John the Baptist selected a place for his ministry, Aenon, (John 3:23 ESV) “because water was plentiful there,” which seems to suggest immersion; and Jesus (Matthew 3:16) “immediately went up from the water,” which also would suggest immersion.
 Probably the strongest argument for an immersion-only position is that it accommodates Apostle Paul’s use of the picture of baptism to represent our death and resurrection with Christ, in Romans 6:2-6 and Colossians 2:11-12.